Ultraviolet spectroscopy reveals a hot and luminous companion to the Be star+black hole candidate MWC 656: Discussion

 In Fig.~\ref{fig:stripped_star_comparison_spectra} (top), we compare the UV spectrum of MWC~656 with these Be+subdwarf binaries (HST/STIS spectra; programme \texttt{15659}, PI: D. R. Gies).
 The Be stars dominate the flux in all systems, resulting in spectra that look overall similar to MWC~656.
 However, two differences stand out: (a) MWC~656 shows much stronger wind lines in \ion{N}{v} than any of the Be+subdwarf binaries; and (b) While the Be+subdwarf binaries show absorption near $1640\,\AA$ the corresponding feature in MWC~656 appears filled in by He~\textsc{ii} 1640\,\AA\ emission from the stripped companion (see also Appendix~\ref{app:disentangling}).

 \citeauthor{Wang+2021} identified subdwarf companions through narrow cross-correlation peaks with 45\,kK O-type star templates.
-Applying the same method to MWC~656, we detected no such peak, suggesting a different type of stripped companion.
+Applying the same method to MWC~656, we did not detect such a peak, suggesting a different type of stripped companion.
 In fact, while the \citeauthor{Wang+2021} subdwarfs have inferred temperatures around 45\,kK and luminosities $\log L / \mathrm{L}_\odot \approx 2.0$--$3.0$, our best-fit model for MWC~656 requires a much hotter ($\sim$85\,kK) and ten times more luminous stripped star.

 Among the \citeauthor{Wang+2021} sample, only HD~55606 and HD~157832 show possible wind signatures and variability in \ion{N}{v}, though weaker than in MWC~656 (see Fig.~\ref{fig:stripped_star_comparison_sdO}).
 HD~55606 was first classified as a Be+subdwarf binary based on double-peaked \ion{He}{i} emission and weak \ion{He}{ii} absorption in the optical \citep{Chojnowski+2018}. \ion{He}{ii\,$\lambda4686$} in absorption in HD~55606, versus emission in MWC~656, could be due to the higher inferred mass and temperature of the companion in MWC~656 ($\sim$1.5\,M$_\odot$ compared to 0.92\,M$_\odot$).
-In contrast, HD~157832 shows \ion{N}{v} variability but cross-correlation yielded no detection of a companion by \citeauthor{Wang+2021}.
+In contrast, HD~157832 shows \ion{N}{v} variability but cross-correlation did not yield a companion detection by \citeauthor{Wang+2021}.
 Notably, HD~157832 is a known X-ray source \citep[$L_X = 1.3 \times 10^{32}$ erg\,s$^{-1}$;][]{LopesdeOliveira_Motch2011}, classifying it as a $\gamma$-Cas analogue.
 X-ray emission in $\gamma$-Cas-like systems has been proposed to arise from stripped star winds interacting with the Be-star disc \citep{Langer+2020b}, a scenario that may also apply to MWC~656.

 Figure~\ref{fig:stripped_star_comparison_spectra} (bottom) also shows examples of accreting white dwarfs (cataclysmic variables).
 Their discs produce \ion{N}{v} and \ion{He}{ii} emission, often accompanied by strong C~\textsc{iv} \citep[e.g. 1RXS-J023238.8-371812 and ASAS0025+12][]{Pala+2022}, although there are exceptions such as HS0218+3229 \citep{Toloza+2023}, a white dwarf that accretes CNO-processed material and has weak C~\textsc{iv} emission.
 However, their broad line profiles differ markedly from the P Cygni-type features in MWC~656, which would require a disc wind or outflow.